GcMAF

 squamous cell carcinoma cell line).
 Serum

-(measured by weight) of the solid tumor increased.
-Thus, I have
+size (measured by weight) of the solid tumor increased.
+Thus, I

-prognostic index to monitor the progress of therapy.
+activity as a prognostic index to monitor the progress of

 [0032] Radiation therapy of human cancer decreased plasma